 - Work Ready Inventory

-Make an appointment with the Director of Career Services by emailing email@example.com or by phone at (575) 461-4413, ext.
-120, to take any of these inventories as well as for assistance with individualized career exploration.
+Make an appointment with the Director of Career Services by emailing email@example.com or by phoning him at (575) 461-4413, ext.
+120 to take any of these inventories as well as for assistance with individualized career exploration.

 Additional services available to qualified students and alumni include the following: